Total TimePrep: 30 min. Bake: 15 min.

 - Place one sheet of phyllo dough on a work surface; brush with butter.
 (Keep remaining phyllo covered with plastic wrap and a damp towel to prevent it from drying out.)
 Layer with three additional phyllo sheets, brushing each layer.
 Using a sharp knife, cut the layered sheets into twelve 3-in. squares.
 Carefully press each stack into an ungreased mini-muffin cup.

-Freeze option: Freeze cooled bundles in resealable plastic freezer bags.
+Freeze option: Freeze cooled bundles in freezer containers.
 To use, reheat bundles on a greased baking sheet in a preheated 375° oven until crisp and heated through.
-Yield: 1 dozen.